 After successfully completing a Level 3 apprenticeship, you have many career options open to you.
 The company u completed your apprenticeship at may offer you a full-time job, or you may choose to take your qualification with you to apply for jobs elsewhere.

 In around two-thirds of cases, people who manage to complete an apprenticeship successfully are offered a permanent job with the company they have apprenticed at.
 It is often the case that this was why the company wanted an apprenticeship in the first place, specifically to equip someone with the skills that they were lacking within their organisation.

 In the event that you don’t want to stop learning and training once your apprenticeship has been completed, you may be suited to move onto a degree level qualification, either at University or with a Higher or Degree level apprenticeship.

 The National Grid is a great national company that provides a competitive advanced apprenticeship.
 The programme’s outline and benefits include:

-Looking for other apprenticeship types?
 Explore the links below to find out more.

-At Employing an Apprenticeship, we are committed to ensuring everyone has access to equal opportunities.
+At Employing an Apprentice, we are committed to ensuring everyone has access to equal opportunities.
 You can explore hundreds of roles available on our Apprenticeship Standards Search Tool.